iammichaelcodes/Shipam-frontend/README.md

 - Projects Features

 ## About Project
-Shopam is an Ecommerce platform that enable users to buy product and services online.
+Shipam is an Ecommerce platform that enable users to buy product and services online.
-This project was created by Micheal on the 7th of july, 2022.
+This project was created by Micheal Evboumwan on the 7th of july, 2022.

 ## Available Scripts